A nearly Blackwell-optimal policy gradient method: Experimental setup

-All stationary deterministic policies has an equal gain of~$0$, hence all are gain optimal.
+All stationary deterministic policies for this environment have an equal gain of~$0$, hence all are gain optimal.
 There are 6 distinct bias values, ranging from $-17.000$ to $0.778$.
-There exist 4 nBw-optimal policies (out of 16 $(=0.25)$) that choose any action at the state and goal states, going East at the top-left state, and going North at the bottom-right state.
+There exist 4 nBw-optimal policies (out of 16, hence $4/16=0.25$) that choose any action at the start state $s^0$, East action at the top-left state $s^2$, North action at the bottom-right state $s^1$, and any action at the goal state $s^3$.